-After you check to see if your prospective activity meets the general guidelines and you review the information explaining the park's special event management, your next step in optaining a Special Use Permit is completing and submitting an application form.
-Your application will then be reviewed and evaluated on a case-by-case basis by park officials.
+After checking if your prospective activity meets the general guidelines and review the information explaining the park's special event management, the next step in obtaining a Special Use Permit is completing and submitting an application form.
+All applications are reviewed and evaluated on a case-by-case basis by park officials.

 Park staff are required to evaluate thoroughly in the context of guidelines, policy, and regulations - including Section 106 of the National Historic Preservation Act (NHPA) and the National Environmental Policy Act (NEPA) -- each request to conduct a special event.

 One of the next steps in the review process is checking the availability of your prospective date and location.
 To avoid any potential scheduling conflicts, the park maintains a yearly calendar of all special events held in the park.

 All requests for event dates are issued on a first-come, first-served basis; however, the park reserves several dates for park-sponsored public events (such as Memorial Day, Get Outdoors Day and Candlelight Tour) and also issues a number of Special Use Permits on an annual basis, such as the Fourth of July celebration.

 The NPS cannot issue additional Special Use Permits for park sites that are already affected by annual or previously scheduled events.

 Now that you have an overview of the permitting process, you are ready for an application form.
 Please click click the link below to navigate to the webpage with electronic Permit Application Forms available for download.